Matrices, Characters and Descents: Preliminaries and notation

 The correspondence $\mu \longleftrightarrow I(\mu)$ is a bijection between the set of all compositions of $n$ and the power set (set of all subsets) of $[n-1]$.
-The {\em runs} (maximal consecutive intervals) in $I(\mu)$ correspond to some of the components of $\mu$ -- those satisfying $\mu_k > 1$.
-The length of the run corresponding to $\mu_k$ is $\mu_k-1$.
+The runs in $I(\mu)$ correspond to the components of $\mu$ which are strictly larger than $1$.
+Each such component $\mu_i$ corresponds to a run of length $\mu_i - 1$.